-77. The proposed limits above align with what the Commission has adopted for other U-NII bands, in terms of power and power spectral density limits.
+79. The proposed limits above align with what the Commission has adopted for other U-NII bands, in terms of power and power spectral density limits.
 These proposed rules will allow the industry to benefit from economies of scale, by designing new lines of equipment or modifying existing lines of equipment that can operate across a wide swath of spectrum in both the 5 GHz and 6 GHz bands.
-We note that these limits are also similar to what certain commenters have proposed.155 We seek comment on these proposed power limits.
+We note that these limits are also similar to what certain commenters have proposed.
+We seek comment on these proposed power limits.
 We note that while our proposal is rooted in the existing U-NII rules, there are specific differences; most notably, we are proposing no provisions for high gain antennas for unlicensed devices.
+However, to ensure we develop a complete record, we seek comment on whether higher power operations could be permitted in rural and underserved areas under certain conditions.
+If so, should such operations be limited to only the U-NII-5 and U-NII-7 bands and only under the control of an AFC system?
+Commenters advocating for higher power should also address how much more power they believe is necessary to serve these areas and provide comment on how to define rural and underserved areas in this context.
+Additionally, commenters should address whether such operations should be limited to point-to-point operations (possibly with a minimum antenna gain) or if point-tomultipoint operations should be permitted.